brodieaustin/poisoned-well-novel/poisoned-well.md

 "They were regularly visited by a water woman, who was stopping to deliver water to them.
 This woman found me chained in the barn.
 She was very secretive about it, but told me that she would free me.
 When she left, she did free me.
 She tried to administer waters to me, made me drink tonics and administered salves, but nothing could stop the burning.
 It got better, I guess, but it wasn't going to go away.
 She seemed set on making me better though and I wondered why."

-"I started to understand a little bit when we came across two travellers on the road, nearly frozen to death.
+"I started to understand a little bit when we came across two travelers on the road, nearly frozen to death.
 At least one of them was, a man and his daughter.
 Can you guess who they were, Manan?"

 Manan could, "The hunter and his daughter"

-Ethen nodded.
+Ethne nodded.
 "She was not feeling well when he returned.
 Her skin was too hot to the touch.
 She seemed like she was going to burn up the bed.
 It wasn't bad, but getting worse.
 He had tried bringing her back to the master's, but saw the ruins of it.
 I don't know if he tracked me or we met by accident.
 But there we were, staring at each other.
 He was so full of hate and despair, Manan.
 I felt that I was the cause of it, somehow, that by being near her I had caused this."

 "But she was probably the only thing keeping them alive and besides it wasn't you, not really."

 "I know that now..."

 "It was the water," another voice said, a man's voice.
 The hunter came into the room.
-He seemed thin and harrassed, like a shadow of his former self.
+He seemed thin and harassed, like a shadow of his former self.
 He stood before them, tense, as if ready to spring into some kind of action.
 Manan could not tell what action that might be.
 She  wasn't sure if he was going to fall into her arms or kill her.

 "The water," she repeated.